-For some pupils with the most need for help in this area we also can provide the following:, Access to counselling, play therapy, safe space for pupils to use when dysregulated, external referral to CAHMs and/or Specialist behaviour support.
-We also have a nurture room - 'The Nest' in school where children have access at any point during the day.
-We have nurture lunchtimes to support children that struggle at this time.
-We are currently working with Nurture UK and Kent to develop this provision further.
+For some pupils with the most need for help in this area we also can provide the following:, Access to counselling, play therapy, mentor time with our children's wellbeing lead, safe space for pupils to use when dysregulated, external referral to CAHMs and/or Specialist behaviour support.
 We also have a Family Liaison Officer (FLO) who will work closely with children finding school difficult for a variety of reasons.